znswanderer/znswanderer.github.io/_posts/2021-08-08-Discrete-Dispersion.md

 eigenvalues would follow the continuous straight line for a larger range of $$n$$-values.
 The only restriction we have is, that the eigenvalues must be periodic $$p_n = p_{n+mN}$$.

-We are looking for momentum eigenvalues, that are kind of a "streched" sinus function along the straight lines of the continuous eigenvalues, which I tried to picture in the following graph:
+We are looking for momentum eigenvalues, that are kind of a "stretched" sinus function along the straight lines of the continuous eigenvalues, which I tried to picture in the following graph: